nuitrcs/firefly/README.md

 > copy firefly\modules\firefly\default_init.py firefly /Y
 ```

-To run firefly, double click on choose_firefly.bat (find in in the same dir as omega.bat) and type orun in the opened console.
+To run firefly, double click on choose_firefly.bat (find it in the same dir as omega.bat) and type orun in the opened console.

 If you want to package this version of firefly type:
 ```